Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Can you hear me?

-Yeah, I wanted to ask Mr. Alter what his opinion is regarding why so many people of the electorate voted for an obvious I think of Herman Gehring waiting trial in Nuremberg when he was interviewed by an American journalist,
+Yeah, I wanted to ask Mr. Alter what his opinion is regarding why so many people of the electorate voted for an obvious con artist.

-an army captain, and asked, how did the Nazis, such a small group of Nazis, manage to persuade the German people to eliminate a major minority, the Jewish people,
+waiting trial in Nuremberg when he was interviewed by an American journalist, an army captain, and asked, how did the Nazis, such a small group of Nazis, manage to persuade the German people to eliminate a major minority, the Jewish people, the handicapped and others, and persuade them to take over Europe,

-Which obviously was a hopeless cause ultimately, and cost the German people so much in life and reputation.
+which obviously was a hopeless cause ultimately and cost the German people so much in life and reputation.

-If you tell the same lie often enough, Time and time again, little by little, people begin to believe it.
+If you tell the same lie often enough, time and time again, little by little, people begin to believe it.

-And I'm wondering what your opinion is as to how this obvious con artist managed to fool such a major proportion of the electorate, and whether or not technology, changes in technology, for example,
+And I'm wondering what your opinion is as to how this obvious con artist managed to fool such a major proportion of the electorate and whether or not technology, changes in technology, for example, the disappearance of small town newspapers that people used to rely upon and the replacement of this form of media with the social media run by billionaires, essentially,

-With these social media run by billionaires, essentially, such as the one that Trump has made his buddy -buddy.
+such as the one that Trump has made his buddy buddy.

 Gotcha.

-Gotcha point, Robert.
+Got your point, Robert.

 Thank you.